 IG101.
 If the borrower exercises the loan commitment, for example, on April 1, 20X1, Entity A recognizes the loan at its initial fair value of \$98,500, and the loan commitment balance is relieved.
-In this Example, according to the initial recognition principle for financial instruments with qualifying changes in fair value recognized in other comprehensive income, the loan's transaction price must be adjusted to its fair value, because there is another element to the transaction (the loan commitment) that must be given separate recognition and that affects the initial measurement of the loan.
+In this Example, according to the initial recognized in other comprehensive income, the loan's transaction price must be adjusted to its fair value, because there is another element to the transaction (the loan commitment) that must be given separate recognizion and that affects the initial measurement of the loan.

 Dr. Loan receivable \$98,500

 Dr. Loan commitment 1,500

 Cr.
 Cash \$100,000